What is cystoscopy?

 - Cancer or tumor of the bladder or prostate gland

-- Benign prostatic hypertrophy.
-A benign enlargement of the prostate gland that usually occurs in men over age 50.
+- Benign prostatic hypertrophy [BPH] (a benign enlargement of the prostate gland that usually occurs in men older than age 50.
 Enlargement of the prostate interferes with normal passage of urine from the bladder.
-If left untreated, the enlarged prostate can obstruct the bladder completely.
+If left untreated, the enlarged prostate can obstruct the bladder completely.)

 - Frequent urinary tract infections (UTIs)